CloudEngineHub/demodiffusion/README.md

     ```

 3. Run DemoDiffusion Inference.
-During inference, kinematically retargeted end effector poses will be converted into joint velocity (action space of Pi-0 DROID) using inverse-kinematics.
+During inference, at each timestep, we index kinematically retargeted end effector poses with same timestep.
+Then, it gets converted into joint velocity (action space of Pi-0 DROID) using inverse-kinematics.

     In DROID laptop, run
     ```